jacobhood/Challonge-DotNet/docfx/guides/gettingStarted.md

 > [!CAUTION]
 > Remember that your api key is very sensitive.
 In the previous example, we copy-pasted the
-> api key and the Challonge! username in the code, which is NOT secure, especially if you
+> api key and Challonge! username into the code, which is NOT secure, especially if you
 > plan on distributing the application in any shape or form.
 >
 > We recommend alternative storage such as environment variables, an external configuration
-> file, or a secrets manager for safe-handling of secrets.
+> file, or a secrets manager for safe handling.